This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Opportunities

-Due to its leads in high-speed internet use and advanced ICT infrastructure, South Korea is an ideal market for U.S. firms seeking to test cybersecurity solutions before deployment in other markets.
-While firms that produce sophisticated and cutting-edge products for critical infrastructure are more likely to succeed, there are also opportunities for firms that provide cybersecurity related consulting and training services.
-Overall, the Korean market favors the quality and reliability of U.S. products and demand for American products is expected to continue.
+Due to its leads in advanced ICT infrastructure and geopolitical factors, South Korea is an attractive market for U.S. firms seeking to test cybersecurity solutions before deployment in other markets in Asia.
+While firms that produce sophisticated products for critical infrastructure and edge devices are more likely to succeed, there are also opportunities for firms that provide cybersecurity related consulting and training services.
+Overall, the Korean market favors the quality and reliability of U.S. technologies and demand for American products is expected to continue.

-To enter the cybersecurity market, the U.S. Commercial Service in Korea recommends that U.S. technology firms partner with qualified and capable South Korean companies which maintain existing sales networks in both private/public sectors and are fully aware of local market characteristics and unique regulatory requirements.
+To enter the cybersecurity market, CS Korea recommends that U.S. technology firms to partner with qualified and capable South Korean companies that maintain existing sales networks in both private/public sectors and are fully aware of local market characteristics and unique regulatory requirements.
+In the long term, it is recommended to consider employing a local hire or establishing a local office to provide prompt technical support and overcome possible communication issues with end customers.

 Resources